nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Show summary statistics

-1. View the statistics of of the displayed elderly, volunteers and pairs
+1. View the statistics of the displayed elderly, volunteers and pairs
     * Type the following stats command into the text field.<br>
       `stats`
     * Press enter.